 Begin at the western end of the main car park by the picnic tables.
 Take the stone path, walk through a gate and remain on the upper path to reach steps that lead down to the ponds.
 This path is lined with horse chestnuts (Aesculus hippocastanum) and old hawthorns (Crataegus monogyna), giving a diverse range of invertebrates.
 The dead horse chestnut trees provide a valuable habitat for beetles and insects.
 The dead trees have been topped for safety and any removed branches left on the floor as habitat piles.

-Hawthorn flowers grow here in dense, sweet smelling clusters in the spring and encourage invertebrates to take advantage of the early nectar feast.
+Hawthorn flowers grow here in dense, sweet smelling clusters, encouraging invertebrates to take advantage of the early nectar feast.

-Calke is Britains 10th best site for invertebrates living on deadwood, and hosts over 350 types of beetle, including the wasp beetle, which mimics wasps to avoid being preyed upon.
-Plenty of woodland birds breed here and it's sometimes possible to see rarer examples such as the spotted fly catcher which is a summer visitor.
+Calke is Britain's 10th best site for invertebrates living on deadwood, and hosts more than 350 types of beetle, including the wasp beetle, which mimics wasps to avoid being preyed upon.
+Plenty of woodland birds breed here and its sometimes possible to see rarer examples such as the spotted fly catcher, which can be sighted around the park during the summer months.
 In the winter however, our regulars include birds such as this nuthatch.

-Before passing through the stile, to the right are the remains of what was reported in the Derby Mercury in the nineteenth century, to be the largest small-leaved lime (Tilia cordata) in the country, with a circumference of 72 feet (22m).
+Before passing through the stile, to the right are the remains of what was reported in the Derby Mercury to be the largest small-leaved lime (Tilia cordata) in the country, with a circumference of 72 feet (22m).

-Walk between the ponds which are lined with common alders (Alnus glutinosa) - a typical waterside tree.
+Carry straight on past the ponds, which are lined with common alders (Alnus glutinosa) - a typical waterside species.

-Follow the path to the right and through a kissing gate.
+Follow the path as it veers off to the right and through a kissing gate.
 Soon you come across the 'Old Man of Calke' on the left.
 It still produces acorns and is fenced to protect the roots from over-trampling.

 When Calke became a National Nature Reserve in 2006, a competition was launched to name its oldest tree.
-Now known as the Old Man of Calke, this ancient oak is over 1000 years old, but still continues to grow healthily.
+Now known as the Old Man of Calke, this ancient oak is more than 1,000 years old, but still continues to grows healthily.

-Sweet chestnut trees (Castanea saviva) - recognisable by their latticed bark, originally formed a pathway up to Lady Catherine's Bower - an eighteenth century summerhouse. look out for a giant redwood, a tall conifer, set back on the right.
+Sweet chestnut trees (Castanea saviva) - recognisable by their latticed bark, originally formed a pathway up to Lady Catherine's Bower - an 18th-century summerhouse.
+Look out for a giant redwood, a tall conifer, set back on the right.